digiaonline/lumen-elasticsearch/README.md

 There is a console command (`elastic:index:settings:update`) that you can use to update certain dynamic index settings such as the refresh interval or the number of replicas.
 Simply register it in your console kernel to start using it.

+## Pagerfanta integration

+There is a Pagerfanta adapter included for easy pagination.
+However, it is optional, so if you intend to use it you must require the `pagerfanta/pagerfanta` package explicitly.

 ## Contributing

 Please read the [guidelines](.github/CONTRIBUTING.md).